Racial split on COVID-19 endures as restrictions ease in US

 In Indiana, Tuwanna Plant said she sees fewer and fewer people wearing masks in public, even though she said she has been diligent in always wearing one.
 Plant, who is Black, said she sees people treating the pandemic like it's over, and she wants the mask mandate to continue.

-The experience scared her — she has a preexisting lung condition, and knew family members who died from COVID.
+The experience scared her — she has a preexisting lung condition, and knew family members who died from COVID-19.
 She said she plans to get vaccinated as soon as she can.

 “I called my children while I was in the emergency room,” Plant said.
 “I didn’t know ... if it was going to get better or worse, I didn’t know.
 So it was the experience for me altogether."